HananeBendisari/ArtVault/README-tests.md

 - **`ArtVaultOracleMock.t.sol`**
   Simulates a Chainlink-style oracle triggering `releaseMilestone()` automatically once an off-chain event has passed (e.g., concert finished).

+> ⚠️ Some fuzz tests currently fail due to missing oracle setup or expected reverts during invalid flows.
+> These are tracked and will be addressed in a follow-up testing cycle.

 Each test ensures logic consistency, state integrity, and revert safety under varied input values.